Lionel Blatter

 Teaching

-- Security of information and communication systems.
+- 2018-2019 Security of information and communication systems, University Paris-Sud, Orsay, France

-- Introduction to object programming.
+- 2018-2019 Introduction to object programming, University Paris-Sud, Orsay, France.

-- Introduction to imperative programming.
+- 2018-2019 Introduction to imperative programming, University Paris-Sud, Orsay, France.

-- Introduction to functional programming.
+- 2018-2019 Introduction to functional programming, University Paris-Sud, Orsay, France.

-- Introduction to computer graphics.
+- 2018-2019 Introduction to computer graphics, University Paris-Sud, Orsay, France.

-- Lecture on Constraint programming in Prolog at ISTY (Univ.
-Versailles-SQY) in Vélizy (git).
+- 2016-2018 Lecture on Constraint programming in Prolog, ISTY (Univ.
+Versailles-SQY), Vélizy, France (git).

-- ENSIIE in Evry, France.
+- 2016-2017 Deductive verification with Frama-C, ENSIIE in Evry, France.

-- Master-Thesis of Jonas Krämer.
+- 2020-2021 Co-supervised the Master-Thesis of Jonas Krämer.
 "Inferring Interval-Valued Floating-Point Preconditions".

 Contact